-Today’s data centers consist of rows and rows of what are called racks.
-Racks hold servers which includes the CPU and memory, storage, offload NIC adapters, uninterruptable power supplies, and a fixed function top of rack (ToR) Ethernet switch which lets the servers talk to each other and let the rack talk to other racks or outside the datacenter.
-However the server architecture by itself was created as an additive process, where each generation was built on top of each other, driven by the varying server workloads, innovations in CPU, storage, memory, and networking protocols.
-The end result is a sub-optimal vanilla solution that costs a lot more than it needs to on an upfront (acquisition) and ongoing (op-ex) basis and limits the overall performance & scalability of the rack specific to the modern cloud workload requirements.
+Today’s data centers consist of rows and rows of “racks.”
+Racks hold servers, including the CPU and memory, storage, offload NIC adapters, uninterruptable power supplies, and a fixed function top of rack (ToR) Ethernet switch that lets the servers talk to each other, enabling the racks to talk to other racks or outside the data center.
+However, the server architecture by itself was created as an additive process, where each generation was built on top of each other, driven by the varying server workloads, innovations in CPU, storage, memory, and networking protocols.
+The end result is a sub-optimal vanilla solution that costs a lot more than it needs to on an upfront (acquisition) and ongoing (op-ex) basis and limits the overall performance and scalability of the rack specific to the modern cloud workload requirements.

-As cloud industry starts to move towards more accelerated computing models that utilize faster emerging networking protocol & architecture, storage and offload co-processors there arises a need for a new approach for a software defined rack solution across network, storage and compute to deliver the scalability, flexibility and efficiency to compete in the future where hyperscale is mandatory.
-This new approach is the scalable rack solution with a range of workload optimized servers for compute, storage, networking and management modules that work together to build a wide range of logical, virtual systems, which are more adoptable to emerging networking protocol needs.
+As the cloud industry moves toward more accelerated computing models that utilize faster emerging networking protocols and architecture, storage and offload co-processors, there arises a need for a new approach for a software-defined rack solution across network, storage and compute to deliver the scalability, flexibility and efficiency to compete in the future where hyperscale is mandatory.
+This new approach is the scalable rack solution with a range of workload-optimized servers for compute, storage, networking and management modules that work together to build a wide range of logical, virtual systems that are more adaptable to emerging networking protocol needs.

-Servers: ThunderX® processors along with excellent compute and memory capabilities, integrate required network storage capabilities and the hardware accelerators eliminating the need for any additional adapter or offload cards.
-A ThunderX based server can be configured to run any Data Center workload and the number of servers servicing a particular workload can be changed on demand using OpenStack.
-Seamless deployment of virtual machines is enabled trough hardware support for dedicated IO for each VM, VM to VM isolation, VM security and VM to VM hardware based switching.
-Encrypted client traffic is load balanced in hardware using a ThunderX based server with integrated Nitrox accelerator.
+Servers: ThunderX processors along with excellent compute and memory capabilities, integrate required network storage capabilities and the hardware accelerators eliminating the need for any additional adapter or offload cards.
+A ThunderX-based server can be configured to run any data center workload and the number of servers servicing a particular workload can be changed on demand using OpenStack.
+Seamless deployment of virtual machines (VMs) is enabled through hardware support for dedicated I/O for each VM, VM- to-VM isolation, VM security and VM-to-VM hardware-based switching.
+Encrypted client traffic is load balanced in hardware using a ThunderX-based server with integrated Nitrox accelerator.

-LiquidSecurity™: HSM family provides a FIPS 140-2 level 2 and 3 partitioned, centralized and elastic key management solution with the highest transaction/sec performance.
-It addresses the high performance security requirements for private key management and administration while also addressing elastic performance per virtual / network domain for the virtualized cloud environment.
+LiquidSecurity: HSM family provides a FIPS 140-2 level 2 and 3 partitioned, centralized and elastic key management solution with the highest transaction per second performance.
+It addresses the high-performance security requirements for private key management and administration while also addressing elastic performance per virtual / network domain for the virtualized cloud environment.
 It provides seamless security and key management to VMs and scales to support tens of thousands of VMs.